ramonskie/codex/openstack.md

 make: *** [manifest] Error 5
 ```

-From the error message, we need to configure the following things for an Openstack deployment of
+From the error message, we need to configure the following things for an OpenStack deployment of
 bolo:

 - Availability Zone (via `meta.az`)